TexasInstruments/edgeai-tensorlab/README.md

 This repository is an extension of the popular [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) open source repository for 3d object detection.
 While mmdetection3d focuses on a wide variety of models, typically at high complexity, we focus on models that are optimized for speed and accuracy so that they run efficiently on embedded devices.
 For this purpose, we have added a set of embedded friendly model configurations and scripts.

+The main contribution in this reposistory is the support of the `PandaSet` dataset for multiple 3D detection models.
+How to prepare `PandaSet` and train and evaluate 3D detection models with `PandaSet` will be decribed in this document.

 This repository implements Quantization Aware Training (QAT).
 However, it has not been verified with Python 3.10.

 <hr>